What does the UK GDPR say?

 Is information about deceased individuals personal data?

-The GDPR only applies to information which relates to an identifiable living individual.
-Information relating to a deceased person does not constitute personal data and therefore is not subject to the GDPR.
+The UK GDPR only applies to information which relates to an identifiable living individual.
+Information relating to a deceased person does not constitute personal data and therefore is not subject to the UK GDPR.

 What about information about companies?